MnojS/MnojS/README.md

 - 🔭 I’m currently working on Front-End Development
 - 🌱 I’m currently learning React JavaScript Library
-- 👯 I’m looking to collaborate on Front-End related projects
+- 👯 I’m looking to collaborate with Front-End related projects
 - 🤔 I’m looking for help with Innovative ideas
-- 💬 Ask me about
+- 💬 Ask me about CSS
 - 📫 How to reach me: ...https://www.linkedin.com/in/manoj-sahu-6a70941a5/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love to draw and play guitar